otrv4/otrv4/otrv4.md

   * Display the message to the user.
   * If `ERROR_START_DAKE` is set, reply with a Query Message.
+  * TODO: Should all state machines be reset?
+  * TODO: Should authstate and msgstate be reset?

 #### Receiving a Pre-key message